 SCREEN: Talent activating the Perfect Focus System.

-With Perfect Focus System active, select the imaging plane of interest using the green fluorescent protein signal to identify the optimal focal plane [1-TXT].
+With Perfect Focus System active, temporarily change the widefield excitation to the green fluorescent protein channel to identify the optimal focal plane [1-TXT].
 Use low laser power during this step [2].

 SCREEN: Green fluorescent protein signal used to identify the focal plane.
 TXT: For U2OS mEGFP-Nup96 cells/ HeLa Kyoto mEGFP-Nup107 cells, use the 488 GFP signal

 SCREEN: Laser power set to low percentage.

-Define the experiment name and saving path [1].
-Tick the Time box to set the interval, duration and number of loops [2].
-Set the interval to No Delay and enter the number of loops corresponding to total number of frames [3].
+Return to the previously defined SoRA (So-Rah) excitation settings [1].
+Define the experiment name and saving path [2].
+Tick the Time box to set the interval, duration and number of loops [3].
+Set the interval to No Delay and enter the number of loops corresponding to total number of frames [4].

+SCREEN: Talent clicking on SoRa Spinning Disk Confocal imaging mode.

 SCREEN: Talent entering the experiment name and saving directory.

 SCREEN: Talent clicking on the Time box.